Robert Mitchell & Omar Puente

 Robert Mitchell has performed in over 70 different projects.
 He

-has collaborated with artists such as Courtney Pine, Norma Winstone, Vaughn Hawthorne-Nelson,
+has collaborated with artists such as Courtney Pine, Norma Winstone,

-Jazz Innovation Award with the F-ire Collective.
+the BBC Jazz Innovation Award with the F-ire Collective.
 He has

-also won various National and International awards with the groups Quite
+also won various National and International awards with the groups

-a Radio 1 Session for Giles Peterson, as well as the North Sea Jazz
+performed a Radio 1 Session for Giles Peterson, as well as the North

-he is also working on various projects with artists
+with Omar Puente, he is also working on various projects with artists

 such, as Jhelisa Anderson and Nina Simone Project.
 Mitchell is a

 visiting teacher at the Royal Academy of Music, he also teaches

 Omar Puente biography

 classical, and Cuban music at the Escuela Nacional de Arte and the

 Instituto Superior de Arte in Havana.
 Visiting tutors included Dizzy

 Gillespie and Paquito d'Rivera.
-Fellow students included Gonzalito Rubalcaba
+Fellow students included Gonzalito

-de Cuba, Ruben Gonzales and Guillermo Rubalcaba.
+Symphony Orquestra de Cuba, Ruben Gonzales and Guillermo Rubalcaba.

 Since re-locating to England in 1997, Puente has recorded with Kirsty

 McColl, the Temple of Sound and acclaimed pianist Robert Mitchell,

 amongst others.
-He has performed with Jools Holland, Eddie Palmiere and the Cuban
+He has performed with Jools Holland, Eddie Palmiere

-College London and continues to teach in Havana,
+Music, Trinity College London and continues to teach in Havana,

 Deborah Jordan biography